KomputeProject/kompute/README.md

 <p>
 For a full deep dive you can read the blog post "<a href="https://towardsdatascience.com/gpu-accelerated-machine-learning-in-your-mobile-applications-using-the-android-ndk-vulkan-kompute-1e9da37b7617">Supercharging your Mobile Apps with On-Device GPU Accelerated Machine Learning</a>".

-You can also access the <a href="https://github.com/EthicalML/vulkan-kompute/tree/v0.4.0/examples/android/android-simple">end-to-end example code</a> in the repository - this example provides an end to end example that can be run using android studio.
+You can also access the <a href="https://github.com/EthicalML/vulkan-kompute/tree/v0.4.0/examples/android/android-simple">end-to-end example code</a> in the repository, which can be run using android studio.

 </p>